aseroff/check/README.md

 # v 1.0

+1. more useful side pane on home screen
 1. react: game description text expand
-1. better looking game/user 'search result'
+1. more on game/user 'search result'
 1. stats for games - # of checkins - and stats on check ins - your # vs their #
 1. route to and boilerplate terms of service and privacy policy for twitter posting permission
 1. facebook?